FAQs

 What does clemency for Lance Shockley mean?

 Clemency can be defined as an act of mercy or leniency.
 Legally, clemency is authority granted to the executive branch of government, in this case to Governor Kehoe, to offer mercy in criminal justice cases.
-Lance’s legal team is asking the governor to grant Lance clemency, or mercy, from his death sentence and to commute his sentence to life without parole.
+Lance’s legal team is asking the governor to grant Lance clemency, or mercy, from his death sentence and to commute his sentence to life without the possibility of parole.
+Lance would not be released from prison, but would remain in prison for the remainder of his natural life.

 Why are you asking for clemency for Lance Shockley?